-I am a Fellow at the Department of Government, London School of Economics and Political Science.
+I am a Fellow at the Department of Government, London School of Economics and Political Science as of September 2019.
 I recently received my Ph.D.
 (August 2019) in Political Science from the University of Rochester.

 My research and teaching interests are in formal theory, international relations, and political economy.
 I am primarily interested in the design of international organizations, interest group politics, and the economics of information and organizations.